-Note: This feature is only available on MultiSync PA series models and P241W.
+Note: This feature is only available on the P232W, P241W, P242W, and all MultiSync PA series models.

 The color gamut of the monitor can be altered by changing the positions of the red, green and blue primary colors.
 This can be done by either clicking and dragging the positioning controls on the CIE xy diagram, or by modifying the CIE xy values for each primary color.